chaitanyapandit/cuberl/README.md

     {cuberl, ".*", {git, "git://github.com/chaitanyapandit/cuberl.git"}}

-Don't forget to include 'cuberl' and 'iso8601' in your application (in the reltool.config rel section):
+Don't forget to include `cuberl` and `iso8601` in your application (in the reltool.config rel section):

 	...[
 		 cuberl,